bazel-contrib/SIG-rules-authors/proto-grpc.md

 - [BazelCon 2021 BOF BUILD File Generation - Automating Protocol Buffer Rules with Gazelle](https://www.youtube.com/watch?v=QnFkgHxM5oU):
-  The recording of a presentation from BazelCon 2021 on how stackb/rules_proto uses Gazelle to solve the plugin determinism problem.
+  The recording of a presentation from BazelCon 2021 on how stackb/rules_proto uses Gazelle to solve the plugin output predictability problem.

 - [History](https://github.com/stackb/rules_proto#history): A history of the origins and differences between the two cross-language rulesets.